The Pain Education Session

-Learn more about pain and what you can do to manage it yourself at our 2-hour pain education session
+Learn more about pain and what you can do for yourself at a free, 2-hour education session

-The Pain Education Session is for anyone who has had pain for more than 12 weeks.
-The session will give you a better understanding of your pain to help you manage your condition more effectively in the long term.
+The session is for anyone who has had pain for more than 12 weeks.
+It will give you a better understanding of your pain to help you manage your condition more effectively in the long term.

 We cover the following topics: